Rajpratik71/linux-manPages/mogrify-im6.md

          -vignette geometry   soften the edges of the image in vignette style -wave geometry       alter an image along a sine wave -wavelet-denoise threshold
-                               removes  noise  from the image using a wavelet transform
+                               removes noise from the image using a wavelet transform -white-threshold value
-         -white-threshold value
                               force all pixels above the threshold into white

        Image Sequence Operators:
-         -affinity filename   transform image colors to  match  this  set  of colors
-         -append               append  an  image  sequence  top to botto (use +append for left to right)
-         -clut                apply a color lookup table to the image -coalesce            merge a sequence of images
+         -affinity filename   transform image colors to match this set of colors -append              append an image sequence top to botto (use +append for left to right) -clut                apply a color lookup table to the image -coalesce            merge a sequence of images
          -combine             combine a sequence of images
-         -compare             mathematically and visually annotate  the  dif‐ ference between an image and its reconstruction -complex   operator     perform  complex  mathematics  on  an  image sequence
-         -composite           composite image
+         -compare             mathematically and visually annotate the difference between an image and its reconstruction -complex operator    perform complex mathematics on an image sequence -composite           composite image
          -copy geometry offset,
-                              copy pixels  from  one  area  of  an  image  to another
-         -crop geometry       cut out a rectangular region of the image -deconstruct          break  down an image sequence into constituent parts
+                              copy pixels from one area of an image to another -crop geometry       cut out a rectangular region of the image -deconstruct         break down an image sequence into constituent parts -evaluate-sequence operator
-         -evaluate-sequence operator
-                              evaluate an arithmetic, relational, or  logical
-       expression
-         -flatten             flatten a sequence of images
+                              evaluate an arithmetic, relational, or logical expression -flatten             flatten a sequence of images
-         -fx expression       apply mathematical expression to an image chan‐ nel(s)
-         -hald-clut           apply a Hald color lookup table to the image -morph value         morph an image sequence
+         -fx expression       apply mathematical expression to an image channel(s) -hald-clut           apply a Hald color lookup table to the image -morph value         morph an image sequence
-         -mosaic              create a mosaic from an image sequence -poly terms          build a polynomial from the image sequence  and the corresponding terms (coefficients and degree pairs) -process arguments   process the image with a custom image filter -separate             separate  an  image  channel  into a grayscale image
+         -mosaic              create a mosaic from an image sequence -poly terms          build a polynomial from the image sequence and the corresponding terms (coefficients and degree pairs)
-         -smush geometry      smush an image sequence together -write filename      write images to this file
+         -process arguments   process the image with a custom image filter -separate            separate an image channel into a grayscale image -smush geometry      smush an image sequence together -write filename      write images to this file